 If your sales team and your marketing folks can’t enjoy being in the same Zoom channel together for more than five minutes, something’s broken.

 There’s too much at stake these days to fall back on the old us-versus-them trope.
-(And, honestly, how did that ever help grow business anyway?)
+(And, honestly, how will that ever help grow business anyway?)

 It’s time to align these two teams so that they’re working together.
 There are all sorts of ways to do this, but IMPACT has found that creating a revenue team has been a game-changer when it comes to bringing people who are equally brilliant and strong-minded together.

 Even if you find a freelancer who becomes one of your favorite, most talented people in the world, they might (and can) leave you at any time.